evan-schneider/cm360-audit-system/README.md

 	- Creates Gmail labels (does not create Gmail filters; set up mail routing separately).
 	- Creates or repairs Drive folder paths for Merged Reports and Temp Daily Reports per config.
 	- Shows a summary of actions and any suggested follow-ups.
-- Use the batch runner functions (`runDailyAuditsBatch1..N`) via the menu to run audits, or install daily triggers with “Setup & Install Batch Triggers”.
+- Use the batch runner functions (`runDailyAuditsBatch1..N`) via the menu to run audits, or install daily triggers with “Install All Triggers”.
 - “Update External Config Instructions” writes curated guidance to INSTRUCTIONS columns in the external spreadsheet.
 - A daily summary email is sent once all configs finish (lock‑protected to avoid duplicates).